jlfaucher/builder/README.md

 Builder
 =======

 Scripts to support builds for several branches, configurations, bitness.
+Works only with bash.

 Usage :